benaziziasmae/World_Weather_Analysis/README.md

 In order to create a user travel map, we had to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.
 Then, show those destinations on a marker layer map with pop-up markers.

+We take the information gained in the weather database and uses Google Maps API to plot different travel destinations with a hotel at each location.
+The image below shows the locations of all the places in the database that have an daily maximum temperature between 75 and 90 degrees farinheit.

 The map below shows the location of hotels around the world according to the weather preferrencies.

 ![WeatherPy_vacation_map](/Vacation_search/WeatherPy_vacation_map.png)